 Q & A

 Absolutely not.
 The Japanese people are well-informed about the history of comfort women.
-Many Japanese correctly believe that most comfort women were not kidnapped or treated as “slaves" reminiscent of antebellum America.
+Many Japanese correctly believe that most comfort women were not kidnapped or treated as “slaves” reminiscent of antebellum America.
 Many believe that they were paid prostitutes, as stated explicitly in the U.S. Office of War Information document.
 (Ref.
 1) Moreover, the Japanese people are also aware that some of these women may have been deceived about the nature of the job by the civilian agents and recruiters, not the Japanese military.
-In Korea, many of the recruiters and agents were, in fact, Korean.
 Because of this deception and the small fraction who were forced (e.g., in Indonesia), many Japanese feel remorse and sympathy for those who were made to do things against their will.
 As such, Japan and the Japanese apologized and paid compensation to the comfort women (see below).

 Former comfort women did not publicly state that they had been abducted until after Yoshida falsely claimed that he forcibly rounded up Korean women in his 1983 book.
 The subsequent media coverage (especially by Asahi Shimbun) created a torrent of anger, whereby later investigations disproving Yoshida’s account were largely ignored.
 Before the comfort women issue became worldwide news, most Korean comfort women survivors stated that they had been “sold” by their parents or became comfort women of their own accord, albeit possibly deceived by recruiters about the nature of work.
 (Ref.
 2) There were clear exceptions, such as in Indonesia (mentioned above) and the Philippines, and there were instances of women being taken away by civilian agents and recruiters, not by the Japanese military in an official, institutionalized capacity.

 Unlike today, many people in Asia, including Japan and Korea, lived in abject poverty during the first half of the 20th century.
 Even finding enough to eat was difficult for many.
 As mentioned in the Historical Background section, working as a comfort woman was one way to survive.
 At the time, prostitution was legal under Japanese law, and comfort women could be paid considerably more than most other workers.
 (Ref.
 1) Parents in debt offered the services of their children.
-Historically, this was a common practice across Asia (e.g., offering daughters to become live-in babysitters, maids, factory workers, etc. for a period of time), in exchange for advance payment.
-Although less common, boys were also sent as indentured servants and workers.
-Some parents sent their daughters to geisha houses (known as kisaeng houses in Korea) or to brothels via a broker.
-This practice, though tragic, allowed parents to receive money to subsist and reduced the number of mouths to feed, especially for farm families, many of whom were in debt and had many children.
-Some civilian brokers, many of whom were Korean, deceived parents and women about the nature of the job, in return for payment.
+Historically, this was a common practice across Asia (e.g., offering daughters to a brothel via a broker, sending them to a geisha house, etc.) in return for payment.
 It has been described by some that these parents “sold” their daughters, which may have contributed to the misconception that they would be treated as “slaves,” and thus were “sex slaves.”

 An important point that often has been ignored is the fact that many comfort women were from Japan.
 The Japanese comfort women experience, however, has been rarely discussed in the English-language literature.